Buying Guides

 What works well here

-• Entrance matting as a system: a scraper or draining mat outside to knock off mud and grit, followed by a wiper or absorbent mat inside to capture moisture.
+• Entrance matting as a system: According to First Mats, a scraper or draining mat outside to knock off mud and grit, followed by a wiper or absorbent mat inside to capture moisture.

 • Outdoor rubber or open-grid mats: great at the door line on muddy or beach-adjacent sites because debris can fall through instead of building up on top.